facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 Let’s have a look at this example: rendering a tooltip next to a view that moves on the screen.
 With the old architecture, on the left, we had to wait for the view to be completely rendered before we could fetch its layout information and render the tooltip next to it.
 This leads to a user experience where the tooltip would lag behind the view.
-With `useLayoutEffect`, on the right, we can retrieve the layout information right before the view is rendered and we can attach the tooltip in the exact place we need.
+With `useLayoutEffect`, on the right, we can retrieve the layout information right before the view is rendered, and we can attach the tooltip in the exact place we need.
 The final result is a much better user experience:

 <div className="TwoColumns TwoFigures">
 <figure>